PeterTh/uibk_ps_parsys/exercise01/README.md

  - Study **OpenMP `parallel` and `for`** and attempt to parallelize the matrix multiplication program using OpenMP.
 Once again, *apply your benchmarking regimen and **document** your findings*.

 **Note:**
-*Every* member of your group should be ready to document your findings and answer question about your solution.
+*Every* member of your group should be ready to explain your methods and findings.
+All of you should also be able to answer in-depth question about your solution.